jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 * It is a unique, permanent spell which is not disrupted by most counter magic.
 Therefore, a simple dispel does not instantly kill a Steelskull or interrupt its operation.
 * The steel brain chamber's runes respond to the spell as long as it is active.
-* The Steelskull's brain is preserved, without any need to eat, drink, breathe, or sleep.
+* The Steelskull's brain is preserved, without any need to eat, drink, or breathe.
 It does not age.
+The Steelskull still needs to sleep, as an ordinary living mortal.
 * The Steelskull is granted a sense of sight, sound, and touch.
 * The Steelskull is granted the power of speech.
 * The Steelskull is granted the ability to telekinetically animate its steel body, which is welded to the brain chamber.